dbt-labs/docs.getdbt.com/website/snippets/_new-sl-setup.md

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-configure-sl.jpg" width="50%" title="To set up your Semantic Layer configuration, enter your credentials and select the deployment environment.
 This example selects a deployment environment named 'Production.'"/>

 6. You should see connection information that allows you to connect to downstream tools.
-**Note:** If your tool supports JDBC, make sure to save the JDBC URL or individual components (like environment id and host). <!--If it uses the Semantic Layer GraphQL API, save the GraphQL API host information instead.-->
+**Note:** If your tool supports JDBC, save the JDBC URL or individual components (like environment id and host). <!--If it uses the Semantic Layer GraphQL API, save the GraphQL API host information instead.-->

-7. Return to the **Project Details** page, then  select **Generate Service Token** to create a [Semantic Layer Only service token](/docs/dbt-cloud-apis/service-tokens).
+7. Return to the **Project Details** page, then  select **Generate Service Token** to create a [Semantic Layer Only an Metadata Only service token](/docs/dbt-cloud-apis/service-tokens).

 8. Save and copy your environment ID, service token, and host, which you'll need to use downstream tools.
 For more info on how to integrate with partner integrations, refer to [Available integrations](/docs/use-dbt-semantic-layer/avail-sl-integrations).